Hopelezz/HopelezzBlog/src/pages/blog/3-starting-astro.md

 For the icons I used this website [Boxicons](https://boxicons.com/).
 You can search over 1600 icons.
 You can even use the icons as fonts!
 Because of this I was able to rather easily modify the CSS of the icons.

+I also added search (that doesn't work yet.
+I head that's hard...),

 <!-- TODO -->

 # Things I Want To Do:

 - [ ] Turn the Logo into an SVG version
+- [ ] Create a section for Book Reviews
 - [ ] Add a `About Me` page
 - [ ] Add a `Hire Me` page
 - [ ] Add a `404` page